phbradley/TCRdock/design/README.md

 and optionally

-* model_pdbfile -- filename of the design mode
+* model_pdbfile -- filename of the design model
 * template_N_template_pdbfile -- (for N=1,2,3) filename of Nth modeling template
 * template_N_target_to_template_alignstring -- alignment for Nth modeling template
 * peptide_loop_pae -- PAE between peptide and flexible loop regions
+* pdbid -- PDB ID of the design template
+* loop_seq -- concatenated sequence of the flexible parts of the CDR3A and CDR3B loops
-* other misc columns
+* other misc columns with design scores and rmsds

 ## `setup_for_cdr3_loop_design.py`